mbeken/clocks/README.md

 ## Infrastructure needed
 ----------------------
+ - Implemented this service by using flask framework so we will be required to install flask.
- We will require GC resources based on the requirements
+ -We will require GC resources based on the requirements
  i. e.
     - To run no of instances we will require no of CPU i. e. for now instances 1 , 1 cpu will be required.
     - Memory will be required based on resource i.e memory_gb: 0.5